-And don’t worry, if you’re thinking I really want to learn how to make the saving but haven’t got time to read this whole blog, simply contact us and we can talk you through the various options available and exactly how much money you can save.
+And don’t worry, if you’re thinking I really want to learn how to make the saving but haven’t got time to read this whole blog, simply contact us and we can help you with the various options available and exactly how much money you can save.

-We are a gold partner of Xerox and Canon and have a full range of print devices available at competitive prices and also provide full manged print service including servicing via our own team of engineers.
+We are a gold partner of Xerox and Canon and have a full range of print devices available at competitive prices and also provide full manged print service and also provide servicing on all products via our team of qualified engineers.

 Managed Print Services Definition: